The Best Cloakroom Ideas for Your Home

 Our next suggestion involves the style of your space in relation to the style of surrounding areas and spaces in your house.
 Given that a cloakroom usually leads on from a hallway, you’ll want your small bathroom to match the accessories and furniture, as well as colour scheme and floor style – i.e. tiles – as the rest of your home.

 Ensuring that your layouts are seamless provides fluidity from one room to the next, at the simple opening of a door.
 There’s a range of products and accessories you could use to ensure that the style of each room is compatible and follows on from the next.
-Here’s a few key pointers to make life easier:
+Here are a few key pointers to make life easier:

 - Consider the walls and wall layout – wallpaper, paint job colour, and other elements of inspiration